 Yes, that was your son, I confirmed.
 And yes, I will get you the video, I said.

-(Disclosure: Russo was my classmate at Columbia J-School, though it was a tweet from ABC New’s Yunji de Nies that linked me to Russo’s piece.)Liz Cox Barrett is a freelance writer and graphic designer in Kalispell, Montana.
-She worked as a newspaper journalist in Denver and Kalispell for 20 years.
+(Disclosure: Russo was my classmate at Columbia J-School, though it was a tweet from ABC New’s Yunji de Nies that linked me to Russo’s piece.)Liz Cox Barrett is a writer at CJR.